Guide

 Is Intervals.icu free?

 Yes, completely free for personal use.
 There are no paid tiers or premium features behind a paywall.
-Creator David Tinker maintains it as a community project for athletes.
+The platform is maintained as a community project for athletes.

 How does Intervals.icu compare to TrainingPeaks?